aryklein/aryklein.github.io/posts/how-to-create-your-blog-for-free.rst

 and directories, including the config file ``conf.py`` that is used to set many options.

 Now you can create your first post running ``nikola new_post``.
 With the default settings, this command will create a new ``.rst`` file in the ``posts`` directory.
 You can use your favorite text editor (like Vim), to write your first post there.
-That would be your Hello World.
+That would be your "Hello World".

 When finish writing your post, you can render the site with ``nikola build``.
 That will create all HTML files in the ``output`` directory.